egberts/easy-admin/490-net-ssh/README.OpenSSH.hardening.md

     chmod 0750 /usr/bin/ssh
     chgrp ssh /usr/bin/ssh

-And basically let only users who have 'ssh' supplementary group use 'ssh client'.
+which basically let only users who have 'ssh' supplementary group use 'ssh client'.
 One can add user(s) to the 'ssh' group as needed.

     usermod -a -G ssh <username>

 Useful for multi-user environment.

-In summary, outbound SSH authorization comprises of:
+In summary, outbound SSH authorization consisting of:
 1. No group name for SSH, all root-owned
 2. Single 'ssh' group
 3. Both 'ssh' and 'sshkey' groups